EchoesOfCode/WordGame/README.md

-# 🔤 Ladder — Daily Word Ladder Game
+# 🔤 Worder — Daily Word Ladder Game

 A daily word puzzle game where you transform one word into another by changing **exactly one letter at a time**.
 Every step must be a real word.
 Fewer steps = better score.